clone image of 3 women

 Another tactic by bots is to log into your account, send the same spam message to ALL of your contacts, delete that message from your side of those conversations and then log out.
 Now all your friends have a virus-infected video or log-in phishing that is from the account they trust.
 Meanwhile, you have no record of it.

 Another common behavior of a hacked account is that your account will suddenly begin tagging friends and posting pictures of spam advertisements.
-(One of the more common ones is sunglasses ads.)
 I see this most often with accounts that haven’t been used for years.
-(And I then I block this abandoned account.)
+(If an account has been abandoned you should block it.)

 If any of these things happen, of course your friends will be alarmed, but they may not be able to use Facebook to reach you if you’ve been locked out by a password change.
 If you’re fortunate a friend will message or email you another way, or you’ll notice the activity yourself right away.

-Go to Facebook’s Hacked Accounts Help, immediately.
+Immediately go to Facebook’s Hacked Accounts Help.
 Follow the directions.
-Change your passwords everywhere, especially email, banking and credit card accounts.
+Change your passwords everywhere, especially email, banking, and credit card accounts.
 Keep an eye on your credit card transactions posted by your bank.
 And I am so sorry you’re going through this!

 [Hackers can hide the fact that they have hacked you from you, so this is not meant to be an exhaustive response to detecting hacking in your account.
-This is just the highlights of common hacking behavior.]
+This is just the highlights of common hacking behavior and where to go to resecure your Facebook account.]

 When You’ve Been Spoofed on Facebook

-Spoofing on Facebook means someone is pretending to be you with another account.
+Spoofing on Facebook means someone opened a new account and is pretending to be you.
 I see it happen probably once a week.
 It’s annoying but fairly harmless in terms of your Internet security.
 There are no posts you didn’t make on your own profile page, no messages you didn’t write yourself to your friends.

-It’s a danger to those people on your friend list, however, especially if any of them are inexperienced in the Ways of Web Wickedness, like your Nana who is on Facebook just to see pictures of the grandkids.
+The cloned account is aimed at your friends.
+It’s a danger to all of them, especially if any of them are inexperienced in the Ways of Web Wickedness, like your Nana who is on Facebook just to see pictures of the grandkids.
 So you should deal with it in a timely way, but there’s no need to panic or napalm your existing password arrangements.
-In fact, changing your password does nothing to a spoofed account.
+Changing your password does nothing to a spoofed account.

 Spoofers Don’t Have Your Password!

-They’ve opened a new account, duplicated the photos on your page and put them on the new one, and they’ve copied your descriptions.
+They’ve opened a new account, duplicated a few photos on your page to use n theirs, and they’ve copied your bio details.
 It takes literally just a few minutes to do.
 A visitor might believe that profile was the real you.
-It’s really disconcerting to see, but there’s no reason to panic, change your passwords or waste a lot of time worrying about it.
+It’s disconcerting to see, but there’s no reason to panic, change your passwords, or waste a lot of time worrying about it.

 Steps to Take if You’ve Been Spoofed